Drink Driving Facts and Statistics

 - 18-20% of all fatal accidents in NSW include drink driving as a factor

-- 0.05 Means you are at double the risk of having an accident.
+- A 0.05 reading means you are at double the risk of having an accident

-- 0.08 Means you are 7 times more likely to be involved in an accident
+- A 0.08 reading means you are 7 times more likely to be involved in an accident

-- 0.15 Means you are 25 times more likely to be in an accident.
+- A 0.15 reading means you are 25 times more likely to be in an accident

-Most people believe they have their own way to reduce the blood alcohol level in their system and ‘sober up’.
-These theories include things like eating or exercising to ‘flush out’ the alcohol in the system.
-These are however fallacies.
-The actual fact is that for two hours after you have stopped drinking, your blood alcohol level continues to rise and no amount of food, coffee, exercise or sleep will reduce your BAC levels.
+Many people believe there are methods to reduce their blood alcohol concentration and ‘sober up’ to potentially beat a drink driving breath test.
+These may include eating or exercising to ‘flush out’ the alcohol in the system.
+Unfortunately, these methods do not work.
+In fact, for two hours after you have stopped drinking, your BAC level continues to rise and no amount of food, coffee, exercise or sleep will reduce it.

-In the event that you find yourself in police custody for being over the legal BAC limit, do you know what your options are?
+In the event that you have been charged with a drink driving offence, and find yourself in Police custody for being over the legal BAC limit, you should know where you stand.

-If you find yourself going to Court to face a drink driving charge you should enlist the help of a specialist drink driving lawyer that can help you navigate your way through our complex legal system, helping you achieve the best possible result.
+If you have a court date for a drink driving charge you should request the help of specialist drink driving lawyers in Sydney.
+We can help you navigate the complex legal system and help you achieve the best possible result.